getAlby/hub/README.md

 3. During onboarding, after setting your password and authorizing via Alby OAuth, you'll be directed to `/onboarding/lightning/migrate-alby`.
 Click "Skip For Now" to access your wallet interface

-4. Navigate to `channels/onchain/new-address`, copy your On-chain Address, then visit the [Mutinynet Faucet](https://faucet.mutinynet.com/) to deposit sats.
+4. Navigate to `channels/onchain/new-address`, copy your On-Chain Address, then visit the [Mutinynet Faucet](https://faucet.mutinynet.com/) to deposit sats.
 Ensure the transaction confirms on [mempool.space](https://mutinynet.com/)

 5. Your On-chain balance will update under `/channels`